utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ## Troubleshooting your Postman installation

-If you encounter any issues installing and running Postman, check out the following tips.
-If these don't help, refer to the installation posts on the [community forum](https://community.postman.com/tags/installation) and create a new post if your issue isn't already covered.
-You can also contact [Postman support](https://www.postman.com/support).
+If you encounter any issues installing and running Postman, see the following tips.
+If these tips don't help, refer to the installation posts on the [community forum](https://community.postman.com/tags/installation) and create a new post if your issue isn't already covered.
+You can also contact [Postman support](https://www.postman.com/support) for help.

 ### Update failed error

-If you get an __Update Failed__ notification in Postman, you can use the DevTools to investigate.
+If you get an __Update Failed__ notification in Postman, you can [use the DevTools console](/docs/introduction/troubleshooting-inapp/#accessing-the-devtools-console) to investigate.
+To open the DevTools console, select **View > Developer > Show DevTools (Current View)**.

 ![Failed update notification](https://assets.postman.com/postman-docs/v10/update-error-dialog.jpg)

-Open the DevTools using **View > Developer > Show DevTools (Current View)**.

 Some known errors are as follows: